django-getpaid/django-getpaid/docs/installation.rst

 (Optional) Provide custom Payment model
 ---------------------------------------

 If you want, you can provide your own Payment model.
-Read more in :doc:`customization`
+Read more in :doc:`customization`.

 .. note::